-The Master of Science in Commerce and Economic Development integrates economics, leadership, technology, and public policy to prepare students for a career in the private or public sector.
+The Master of Science in Commerce and Economic Development, a STEM-designated program, integrates economics, leadership, technology, and public policy to prepare students for a career in the private or public sector.

 Globalization has created a borderless economy with a host of new opportunities and challenges for those engaged in commerce and economic development.
 While global markets offer exciting growth prospects, navigating the world stage requires in-depth knowledge of the financial, regulatory, and economic environments and institutions that affect the global economy and international trade.

 To meet the need for both insight and skills development, Northeastern University’s College of Professional Studies—in collaboration with Northeastern University’s College of Social Sciences and Humanities—offers the Master of Science in Commerce and Economic Development, which integrates an applied economics study of information, institutions and innovation designed to develop and hone analytical skills to support private and public decision-making.